-Please consider this as a guide since the professional new star rating system for childcare centers cleaners in Sydney and across all Australia observe these practices.
+Please consider this as a guide since the professionals for childcare centres cleaners in Sydney and across all of Australia observe these practices.
 The people in charge of cleaning are all familiar with all the policies and procedures that concern health and hygiene here in Australia.

 - Use warm, soapy water for change mats.
 Wipe it with a paper towel afterward.
 You can also put the change mats under direct sunlight during lunchtime.

 - Use the dishwashing soap with warm water in cleaning toys.
 Make sure to rinse it thoroughly and leave it in the sun to dry.
 Keep all of the teething toys in one box and make sure to wash and sanitize them at the end of each day.

 - Always clean any surface before applying the disinfectant.
 By now, we should know the difference between the two.
 Disinfecting the surface will not leave it clean.
 Also, keep in mind that disinfectants need to sit for a certain number of minutes for them to work effectively.
 Our cleaner needs to read and understand the labels of all the cleaning chemicals before using any chemicals.

 - For outbreaks and spills, same as what was mentioned above, you need to clean and dry the surface first before applying bleach.
 As a guide, disinfectants are needed during reported outbreaks.

 - Never use vinegar as an alternative to disinfectant.
 Vinegar does not kill enough germs in a short period.